criteo/AFK/README.md

 At Criteo, we have decided to fully opensource our automation stack.
 It is based on Saltstack, OpenConfig and supports Juniper JunOS, Arista EOS and SONiC.

-This repository aims to help to document and navigate our stack, as it consists in different repositories.
+This repository aims to help to document and navigate our stack, as it consists of different repositories.
-It will includes our documentation, our FAQ, and potentially other things.
+It will include our documentation, our FAQ, and potentially other things.

-At the moment, not everything is opensource as we have are releasing it progressively (some cleaning is needed on our side).
+At the moment, not everything is opensource as we are releasing it progressively (some cleaning is needed on our side).

 ## Global design

-Our approach about automation is opiniated.
-There are tons of way of doing network configuration, and choices have to be made at some points.
+Our approach to automation is opinionated.
+There are tons of ways of doing network configuration, and choices have to be made at some points.

             ┌──────────────┐  ┌────────────────────┐
             │ Network CMDB │  │ Other data sources │